Yma-Van2020/n-m-full-stack-java-Spring-project/README.md

 - Finished in under 5 hours

 # Usage
+- Created to keep track of class schedules
 - Use STS4 to open the project
 - Create an empty MySQL schema called "yogaSchema", and change the spring.datasource.password to your password.
 - Run as Spring Boot App